You may wish to see an introductory page to this section first.

 The economy of Musti relied on grain farming and one of the largest temples found by archaeologists in the centre of the town was dedicated to Ceres, the Roman goddess of agriculture and grain crops.
 This goddess was very important until the IInd century AD, when her cult declined in favour of eastern fertility goddesses.

 The photo shows the modern road behind the temple which links Tunis to El-Kef.
-At Musti it follows the route of the Roman road which linked Carthage to Theveste, a town in today's Algeria where Legio III Augusta was stationed.
+At Musti it follows the route of the Roman one between Carthage and Theveste.

 Temple to Pluto Urceus and the Byzantine fortress which was built on the site of the Forum